-The Flemish Giant is also called the "king of rabbits" because of his large size, longevity and personality.
-These rabbits can reach immense size very quickly.
-By seven or eight weeks of age, they can already weigh four pounds or more.
-A Flemish Giant is a sweet, lovable companion that can be kept inside, and he blends well into family life.
+The Flemish Giant is also called the "king of rabbits" because of their large size, longevity, and personality.
+These giant rabbits can reach an immense size very quickly.
+Flemish Giants can weigh as much as 4 pounds or more by 7 or 8 weeks of age.
+A Flemish rabbit is a sweet, lovable companion who can be kept inside and blends well into family life.

 Flemish Giant Characteristics